PenguinMod/PenguinMod-ApiModule/README.md

 The `PenguinModAPIError` class is exported by this module if you need it for any purpose.

-### Creating accounts
+### Creating accounts & Creating tokens from passwords

 You will likely not be able to create accounts on the official PenguinMod servers programatically using PenguinMod-ApiModule due to the requirement of a captcha token.

+The `passwordLogin` endpoint also requires a captcha token, so you cannot log into an account using only it's password on the official servers.

 If you do find a way to create accounts on the official PenguinMod servers, remember that use of PenguinMod-ApiModule for abuse or malicious activity is against [PenguinMod's Terms of Service](https://penguinmod.com/terms) and will result in your IP being blocked.

-If you want to create accounts on a local or custom version of PenguinMod-BackendApi without Cloudflare Captcha, you will have to set the `.env` variable `CFCaptchaEnabled` to `false`.
+If you want to create accounts (or login via password) on a local or custom version of PenguinMod-BackendApi without Cloudflare Captcha, you will have to set the `.env` variable `CFCaptchaEnabled` to `false`.
 If you are also using PenguinMod-Home locally, you may also have to set the `.env` variable `PUBLIC_CAPTCHA_ENABLED` to `false` there too.